-The Offering

-ADSs offered

-10,800,000 ADSs representing 10,800,000 ordinary shares.

-ADSs to be outstanding after the offering (assuming no exercise of the underwriters'

-over-allotment option)

-Over-allotment Option

-36,417,550 ADSs representing 36,417,550 ordinary shares(1), assuming the deposit of all outstanding shares into the ADS deposit facility.

-deposit of all outstanding shares into the 1125 deposit racinty.

-We have granted the underwriters an option to purchase up to an additional 1,600,000 ADSs, representing 1,600,000 ordinary shares.
+The Offering ADSs offered ADSs representing ordinary shares.
+ADSs to be outstanding after the offering (assuming no exercise of the underwriters' over-allotment option) ADSs representing ordinary shares (1) , assuming the deposit of all outstanding shares into the ADS deposit facility.
+Over-allotment Option We have granted the underwriters an option to purchase up to an additional ADSs, representing ordinary shares.
 This option is exercisable, in whole or in part, for a period of 30 days from the date of this prospectus supplement.
 The ADSs Each ADS will represent one ordinary share, nominal value €0.122 per share.
 You will have the rights of an ADS holder as provided in the deposit agreement among us, The Bank of New York Mellon, the depositary, and holders and beneficial owners of ADSs from time to time.
-To better understand the terms of the ADSs, you should carefully read the section entitled offering for the repayment of outstanding indebtedness.
+To better understand the terms of the ADSs, you should carefully read the section entitled "Description of American Depositary Shares" in the accompanying prospectus.
+Use of Proceeds We intend to use approximately \$ of the proceeds from this offering for the repayment of outstanding indebtedness.
 We will use the remaining net proceeds to continue the development of our product pipeline, and for general corporate purposes, including working capital.
-See "Use of

-"Description of American Depositary Shares" in the accompanying prospectus.

-Use of Proceeds We intend to use approximately \$20.0 million of the proceeds from this should carefully consider before deciding to invest in the ADSs.

-Proceeds" on page S-26.

-Risk Factors See "Risk Factors" beginning on page S-9 for a discussion of factors you discussion of certain material income tax considerations of an investment in the ADSs.
+See "Use of Proceeds" on page S- 27 .
+Risk Factors See "Risk Factors" beginning on page S- 10 for a discussion of factors you should carefully consider before deciding to invest in the ADSs.
 NASDAQ Global Market symbol FLML.

-Income Tax Considerations See "Certain Income Tax Considerations" in this prospectus supplement for a
+Income Tax Considerations See "Certain Income Tax Considerations" in this prospectus supplement for a discussion of certain material income tax considerations of an investment in the ADSs.